greentfrapp/boundary-attack/README.md

 This will create adversarial images using the Bad Joke Eel and Awkward Moment Seal images, for attacking the Keras ResNet-50 model (pretrained on ImageNet).
 You can also change the files to other images in the `images/original` folder or add your own images.
 All input images will be reshaped to 224 x 224 x3 arrays.

+The script will take ~10 minutes to create a decent adversarial image (similar to the second last image in the above series of images) on a 1080 Ti GPU.

 ## MNIST Demo

 <img src="https://raw.githubusercontent.com/greentfrapp/boundary-attack/master/demo/demo_screenshot.png" alt="Demo Screenshot" width="500px" height="whatever">